Rhinoplasty & Nose Job Surgery in London

 More physically demanding jobs may require more time off. -

-How soon can I fly after a Rhinoplasty?We recommend to all patients to avoid flying for at least 3 weeks as the pressurised cabin and changes in cabin pressure during flight may cause discomfort during the early healing phase.
+How soon can I fly after a rhinoplasty?We recommend that all patients avoid flying for at least three weeks as the pressurised cabin and changes in cabin pressure during flight may cause discomfort during the early healing phase.

 An increase in swelling may be noticed for 1-2 days after a long flight.